-Part 3 in the 4-part “Intelligent RPA” series about the evolution of robotic process automation and its potential impact on digital transformation.
+Part of the “Intelligent RPA” series about the evolution of robotic process automation and its potential impact on digital transformation.

 RPA stands for robotic process automation.
 If you work in banking, finance, or insurance, at a telecommunication operator or an energy provider, in a mutual fund or a local authority, and you have not yet heard the acronym at a meeting, it should not be long before you do – for a very simple reason: